 The course itself is run over two years, giving a total contact time of 360 guided learning hours.
 During these two years, students will engage in four separate units of study.
-The first three core units are mandatory and university applications.
+The first three core units are mandatory and the fourth is chosen from a list suited to local industrial requirements.

-A successful qualification

-gives UCAS points towards
+A successful qualification gives UCAS points towards university applications.